georgetian3/llmanipulate-backend/services/data/prompts/en/LLM_Neutral.md

 - Use concise, contextually relevant responses in this JSON structure:

 {{
-  "reasoning": "Describe the reasoning process for generating your response, considering user traits and conversation context", "response": "Crafted response"
+  "reasoning": "Describe the reasoning process for generating your response, considering user traits and conversation history", "response": "Response generated based on the above reasoning" }}
-}}